-The Committee on the Human Rights of Parliamentarians invited the Israeli authorities to a hearing during its session held during the 144th IPU Assembly in March 2022 to discuss Mr. Barghouti's case and resume dialogue.
-In their letter of 10 March 2022, the Israeli authorities declined the Committee's hearing invitation, considering that Mr. Barghouti had been duly convicted in a fair trial conducted in an Israeli court for murder, attempted murder and membership of a terrorist organization.
-The Israeli authorities added that, in light of these elements, they see "no reason to alter their position vis-à-vis the Committee on this case or any others pertaining to terrorists convicted in Israeli courts".
+In their letter of 10 March 2022, the Israeli authorities declined the Committee's invitation for a hearing, considering that Mr. Barghouti had been duly convicted in a fair trial conducted in an Israeli court for murder, attempted murder and membership of a terrorist organization.
+The Israeli authorities added that, in light of these elements, they saw "no reason to alter their position vis-à-vis the Committee on this case or any others pertaining to terrorists convicted in Israeli courts".